AkseliManninen/AkseliManninen/README.md

 ## Welcome! 👋
-#### My name is Akseli Manninen and I am a Computer Science Master's student at Aalto University, specializing in the exciting field of Artificial Intelligence.

 My thing is MLOps which combines Machine Learning, Data Engineering & DevOps.
 I have honed my skills through a variety of data-intensive jobs, as well as through my studies and hobby projects.
 In these projects, I am always seeking out new and innovative ways to put my expertise to use.

 <br />